jsa-research/limbus-buildgen/README.md

   outputName: 'my-application',
   // Specifies any extra compiler flags that will be passed to the compiler as is
   compilerFlags: '-g -O0 -coverage',
+  // Specifies any libraries to link with when building an application
+  libraries: [
+    'png'
+  ],
   // Specifies the type of project to build, can be either 'application' or 'static-library'
   type: 'application'
 });